flexcompute/tidy3d/docs/development/installation.rst

 The Fast Lane
 ^^^^^^^^^^^^^

 Maybe you already have ``tidy3d`` installed in some form.
-After TODOVERSION, you can use a few terminal commands to set you up on the correct environment and perform common development tasks.
-Just run in your installation, :code:`tidy3d develop` to get the latest list of commands.
+After installing version TODOVERSION, you can use a few terminal commands to set you up on the correct environment and perform common development tasks.
+Just run in your terminal, :code:`tidy3d develop` to get the latest list of commands.

-It does not matter how you have installed ``tidy3d`` before, this will set up the development environment you require to setup the reproducible development environment.
+It does not matter how you have installed ``tidy3d`` before, this will set up the environment you require to reproducibly develop.

 Transitioning
 --------------